Amazing-ah/change-source/README.md

 - One-click switch registry for npm, yarn, pnpm
 - Interactive CLI, easy to use
 - Built-in English and Chinese support (auto-detects system, or specify via flag)
-- Supports common registries (official, Taobao, CNPM, etc) and custom registries
+- Supports common registries (official, Taobao, CNPM, etc) and custom registries (custom registries are persistent; you can delete them via `--delete` / `-d`)
 - Fast npx usage, or install globally

 ---